 How did we get here?

 Following the enactment of the American Rescue Plan Act in early March, it was anticipated that the Biden administration would turn its attention to longer-term spending programs funded with various tax increases.
 These proposals were expected to incorporate key programs from then-candidate Biden’s campaign platform.
-However, the scope of those programs, combined with procedural considerations in Congress, necessitated the separation of programs into multiple legislative packages.
+To that end, the administration has announced two conceptually distinct legislative packages that include significant tax changes.

-President Biden addressed these plans in additional detail to a joint session of Congress on April 28, and a broader campaign is expected to follow.
-However, the focus now turns to Congress where negotiations will begin in earnest and are expected to result in meaningful changes to the legislative plans.
+Following the initial announcements, President Biden addressed these plans during a joint session of Congress on April 28.
+Most recently, the administration released the Greenbook to add new clarifications to the tax proposals.
+However, the focus is now on Congress where negotiations continue and are expected to result in meaningful changes to the legislative plans.

 Keep reading for the full alert.
 To navigate to a specific section, click one of the links below: